rkiel/keeping-promises/NOTES.md

 - output is correct

-But at what price?
-This technique works fine for something as simple as our little sort program but try writing a complex, asynchronous application like this.
-That's when you find yourself in the world of nested callbacks known as "callback hell".
+* But at what price?
+* try writing a complex, asynchronous application like this. "callback hell".

 ## Welcome to Promises

-Promises are now part of JavaScript language.
+- Promises are now part of JavaScript language.

+* an abstraction around asynchronous result
+* Promises end up in either one of two states: Resolved or Reject
+* Promises can be chained together
+* Callbacks require you to passing something into a function
+* Promises return you an object which you can then pass something in

-## Writing to a file using a promise
+## Writing using a promise

-We have been using the built-in `fs` module to interact with the file system.
-By default, the functions you have access to all use the asynchronous callback technique.
-There is an alternative where the functions return promises instead of using callbacks.
+- `fs` has an alternative where the functions return promises instead of using callbacks.

 ```JavaScript
 const fs = require("fs").promises;
 ```

-Let's start by going back to our original `save` function.
-The `writeFile` now returns a promise.
-The `save` function is no longer an identity function.
-It now returns a promise.
+- remove callback, return promise

 ```JavaScript
 function save(array) {